maximdanilchenko/resume/readme.md

  | [github](https://github.com/maximdanilchenko)
  | [danilchenko.dev](https://danilchenko.dev)

-I am software engineering manager with a wide experience in different areas of web development.
-My work is to build reliable and scalable systems convenient for maintenance and development.
+Software Engineering Manager with 10+ years of experience in building high-load distributed systems and leading engineering teams.
+My focus is on creating reliable and scalable platforms that are easy to maintain and evolve.

 -----